synw/django-mqueue-livefeed/README.md

 Django Mqueue Livefeed
 ======================

-Monitor events coming from multiple sites via websockets
+A demo showing how to monitor events coming from multiple Django sites via websockets

 Dependencies
 ------------